Our Clients became Flight Attendants with the following airlines:

 If you have any questions, e-mail me at email@example.com, I’ll be glad to answer them as best as I can.

-CORONAVIRUS AND YOUR DREAM TO FLY
+CORONAVIRUS AND YOUR DREAM TO FLY - HOW THE MESS STARTED

 As a kid, your favorite toys were little planes and Barbie dolls dressed like flight attendants.
 Most of your adult life you looked up to the skies every time you heard the sound of a jet flying over.
 Every now and then you caught yourself daydreaming of working the jumbos on international flights.
 And perhaps you even imagined yourself in some faraway places, enjoying your layovers and seeing the most incredible sights.
 All that was justified – airlines have been making money hand over fist, expanding, starting routes to places that have never seen a jumbo jet before, until...